 - Babies skin is 30% thinner than that of an adult making it much more sensitive and some babies have ultra sensitive skin.

-- Most diaper rashes are caused by skin irritation.
-Irritation can occur from the ammonia from urine and/or bacteria from stool.
+- Most diaper rashes are caused by skin irritation which can occur from the ammonia in urine and/or bacteria in stool.

 - Rashes commonly develop overnight when baby is asleep.